 Addictive habits are often adopted in order to avoid difficult feelings or situations.
 Mindfulness helps to counter this by promoting a deliberate focus on the same difficult feelings in order to confront and overcome them safely.
 Where addiction can be seen as avoidant behavior, mindfulness promotes a greater sense of taking responsibility for how we feel and respond to different situations.

 At the end of the study, the mindfulness group had a greater reduction in smoking.
-The results had a lasting impact too, with 31% of the mindfulness group smoke-free four months after treatment finished compared to only 6% of the standard program group.
+The results had a lasting impact too, with 31% of the mindfulness group remaining smoke-free four months after treatment finished, compared to only 6% of the standard program group.

-When using mindfulness to quit smoking, Dr. Brewer recommends following the RAIN acronym:
+When using mindfulness to quit smoking, Brewer et al. (2012) recommend following the RAIN acronym:

-- Recognize – Recognize when a strong emotion or craving is present and instead of turning to smoking to avoid it, openly acknowledge what you’re feeling and without judgment.
+- Recognize – Recognize when a strong emotion or craving is present, and instead of turning to smoking to avoid it, openly acknowledge what you’re feeling without judgment.

 - Accept – Accept that this is how you’re feeling, without assigning it a positive or negative label.
 It is what it is.

 - Investigate – Investigate why the craving has arisen.
 What is happening in your surroundings?
 How is your body responding?
 How are your emotions responding?
 Take the time to be present in everything you’re experiencing.

 - Non-identification – Acknowledge that the craving is a physical reaction.
 It is not you, and you do not need to act on it.
 You can feel the physical sensations until they subside without giving into them.

 Whether you’re a veteran runner or a beginner, I hope this article has shed a little light on how adding a little mindfulness could help elevate your practice.

 I have found that the practice of mindfulness during my daily walks has really helped me to feel more connected to myself and my environment, helping me to feel more grounded in the day.
 If you’re a coach working with clients, this could be a great additional resource to help support them.